Open call 2

 - 26/06/2020 at 17:00 (Brussels time) – Currently open

-The basic information needed to guide potential applicants in preparing a proposal are included in the Guide for Applicants and it is available on our page about the open call 1.
+The basic information needed to guide potential applicants in preparing a proposal are included in the Guide for Applicants.
 This gives instructions on how to structure a proposal, how to submit it, and the criteria on which it will be evaluated as well as the way the selected projects will be managed.

 Additional questions can be addressed to XR4ALL exclusively by email to the following address: firstname.lastname@example.org.